Hey Free Travelers,

 If you’re under 5/24 you’ll want to look no further than Hyatt hotels and resorts.
-You can sign up for the Chase Sapphire Preferred Credit Card, one of our favorite cards, which currently has an increased sign up bonus of 60,000 points after meeting minimum spend requirements.
+You can sign up for the Chase Sapphire Preferred Credit Card, one of our favorite cards, which at the time of writing has a sign up bonus of 60,000 points after meeting minimum spend requirements.

 Hyatt has two properties near Disney to stay at, and both cost 12,000 points per night.